An ISA (pronounced ice-er) is a type of account for saving or investing your money tax-free. ISA stands for Individual Savings Account.

 It's a fairly simple way to invest as you choose a fund, rather than individual investments.
 At OneFamily, we give you a simple choice of three funds, each with a different level of risk.

-But when you invest there is always the risk that the value of your investment can go down as well as up.
+But when you invest there's always the risk the value of your investment could go down as well as up.
 Some stocks and shares ISA funds will include cash and fixed interest investments to reduce the risk of that happening - two of the three funds we offer at OneFamily do this so you can choose a lower risk option.

 Invest your way with a OneFamily Stocks and Shares ISA